peterthiemann/uniqueness/kindly/pldi20-rebuttal.md

   knows when type annotations are needed.
   In particular, it is possible (and desirable) to extend Affe with existential types by requiring type annotations, similarly to Alms.
-  The results we present nevertheless garantee that full type inference is supported in the absence of existentials.
+  The results we present nevertheless guarantee that full type inference is supported in the absence of existentials.
   This is similar to the current state of OCaml.